 After a car accident, it is important to call 9-1-1 as soon as possible.
 If anyone is injured, the 9-1-1 operator should be told, and an ambulance may be sent after the call.
 Injured car accident victims should never be moved, but in some cases, cardiopulmonary resuscitation (CPR) may need to be performed before medical help arrives.
 Having this skill can be a critical extension of a first aid kit.

 Once injuries are attended to, a cellphone can be used to share driver contact information and to take pictures of the accident scene.
 Photographic evidence can show liability if a claim is made.
 Taking photographs of the other vehicle’s license plate immediately is always a good idea and will come in handy if they flee the scene.
 If there are any witnesses to the accident, their contact information should also be taken down.
-When it is possible, a car accident lawyer should be consulted.
+When it is possible, a lawyer who specializes in car accidents should be consulted.